analudias/analudias-en/README.md

 ## Hobbies
 🚴 Love riding my bycicle
-📺 You can call me to watch tv show anytime
+📺 You can call me to watch tv shows anytime
 🎮 Gamer since my childhood
 🎼 Learning how to play guitar and keyboard